about me

 My Story

-Six years ago, I was probably where you are today.
-I was desperate, confused, and being blindsided by grief.
-I felt like I wanted to move forward but grief triggers kept me moving backwards.
+Seven years ago, I was probably where you are today.
+I was confused and felt stuck in grief.
+I wanted to move forward and heal from the loss, but grief triggers kept me fearful of processing my pain.
 I was in a whirl of chaos.
-On most evenings, I would spend hours just trying to process the quick-firing thoughts that kept relentlessly coming: .
-This is your chance to convince the visitor that your business is the right choice for them.
+On most evenings, I would spend hours just trying to understand the quick-firing thoughts that kept relentlessly coming:

 This felt light years away from the business leader I had been for 20 years.
-I could strategize out of any tough situation, but I couldn’t make heads or tails about what I was experiencing.
+Before grief hit my life, I could strategize out of any tough situation.
+But when my life flipped upside down, I couldn’t make heads or tails of what I was experiencing.

 When I finally identified what I was experiencing as grief, I started to research what I knew to be true: